 If, sometimes, it would be better for their dignity to just to stay in the corner and keep watching the party crowd from afar, is a point worthy of discussion some other time.

-11. Drinking is not always just about getting wasted
+11. Drinking in Germany is not always just about getting wasted

 More often it’s only a side effect of social gatherings.
 You just want to enjoy a good beer or a glass of wine with your friends, often together with a good meal.
 If it turns out to be one of those epic party nights, so be it.
 If not, you’ll be just as happy.